 Terms Employment agreement An ongoing Executive Service Agreement.
 Termination by the Executive Termination by the Executive requires a 3 month notice period.
 The Group may choose to place the Executive on 'leave' or make a payment in lieu of notice at the Board's discretion.
 All unvested STI and LTI awards are forfeited under this scenario.
-Termination by the Group If the Group terminates the Executive without cause, the Executive is entitled to a combined notice and severance payment of 12 months Fixed Remuneration.
-The Board may (in its absolute discretion) also approve a prorata STI or LTI award based on part-year performance. without cause Depending on the circumstances, the Board has the ability to treat the Executive as a 'good leaver' under this scenario, which may result in the Executive retaining some or all of their unvested STI and LTI.
+All diffested 511 diff 211 divards die 1611efted differ diffs sections.
+Termination by the Group without cause If the Group terminates the Executive without cause, the Executive is entitled to a combined notice and severance payment of 12 months Fixed Remuneration.
+The Board may (in its absolute discretion) also approve a prorata STI or LTI award based on part-year performance.
+Depending on the circumstances, the Board has the ability to treat the Executive as a 'good leaver' under this scenario, which may result in the Executive retaining some or all of their unvested STI and LTI.
 Termination by the Group with cause No notice or severance is payable under this scenario.
 Other contractual provisions and restrictions The Executive Service Agreement includes standard clauses covering intellectual property, confidentiality, moral rights and disclosure obligations.